Sylber: Syllabic Embedding Representation of Speech from Raw Audio: Appendix

-Table \ref{tab:superb} compares these with a HuBERT base model, which has a comparable model size and trained on the same data.
-Since \ours-Segment has a shorter sequence length than the target, thus making the CTC-based recognition task inapplicable, we replace the scores using the aforementioned RNN-T model, and we find a reasonable performance in PR as PER of 5.98, while ASR is lagging by large margin.
-As our model features are syllabic, this structure may need to be resolved to be converted to characters, adding additional layer of complexity than mapping phonemic features to characters which is hard to resolve in a limited resource setting.
+Table \ref{tab:superb} compares these with a HuBERT base model, which has a comparable model size and is trained on the same data.
+Since \ours-Segment has a shorter sequence length than the target, thus making the CTC-based recognition task inapplicable, we replace the scores using the aforementioned RNN-T model, and we find a reasonable performance in PR as PER of 5.98, while ASR is lagging behind by a large margin.
+As our model features are syllabic, this structure may need to be resolved to be converted to characters, adding an additional layer of complexity on top of mapping phonemic features to characters, which is hard to resolve in a limited resource setting.

 Another notable point is that our models achieve higher keyword spotting accuracy (KS) and intent classification (IC) compared to the HuBERT base model in all 3 versions.
-This is aligned with the improved performance in language learning reported in \S \ref{result:lm}.
-Also, there is a huge drop in speaker identity accuracy (SID) when our syllabic embedding is used, indicating that the speaker information is somewhat marginalized out.
+This is aligned with the improved performance in language learning reported in Section \ref{result:lm}.
+Also, there is a huge drop in speaker identity detection (SID) when our syllabic embedding is used, indicating that the speaker information is somewhat marginalized out.

-Also, the failure in slot filling (SF) and automatic speech verification (ASV) by \ours-Segment is attributed to the fact that S3PRL is tuned to lengthy input of speech representation with a regular sampling rate.
+Also, the failure in slot filling (SF) and automatic speech verification (ASV) by \ours-Segment is attributed to the fact that S3PRL is tuned to a lengthy input of speech representation with a regular sampling rate.
 Further investigation is required, for a proper application of syllabic embedding to those tasks.